Best Broker for Recurring Investing in Europe

 Managed automation EU focus

-• Prime subscription removes per-trade commissions — worth it for consistent monthly investors.
+• Prime+ subscription (€4.99/month) removes per-trade commissions — worth it for consistent monthly investors.
+Note: Xetra trades cost €3.99 regardless of subscription tier.

 Core long-term Global access